QuentinMacheda/newcoin-os/README.md

 ## Troubleshooting

-As Jan is in development mode, you might get stuck on a broken build.
+As Newcoin OS is in development mode, you might get stuck on a broken build.

 To reset your installation: